Skip to Content

 For this blog post, I’ve included a short detour off the Trans Canada Highway onto the Bow Valley Parkway in order to include stops at Johnston Canyon and Morant’s Curve.
 Both are well worth stopping at if you have time – the Bow Valley Parkway is a truly stunning drive!

 If you will be driving this route in the winter it is essential to have either winter or all-weather tires.
 That’s because it can get very icy around Yoho National Park and on the section of the road between Canmore and Banff.
-In the summer too you will need to be careful too, as wildlife like deers and elk are known to venture onto the highway.
+In the summer you will need to be careful too, as wildlife like deer and elk are known to venture onto the highway.

-12 BEST Stops on the Drive from Calgary to Revelstoke
+14 BEST Stops on the Drive from Calgary to Revelstoke

 1. Calgary